ericlupy/isar_rep/README.md

 docker run -d --name isar_rep_env isar_rep
 ```
 This will start the Docker container by installing the Python packages needed and Verisig.
-Please note that this requires a Linux OS, with `Ubuntu >= 16.04` recommended.

 After the Docker container is started, it will wait for manual execution of our scripts as follows.